7 Best AI Meeting Assistants in 2026, Ranked by Notion Integration, Speaker ID & Free Tier

 • AI notes templates are customizable, and speaker identification is supported

-Honest caveats: it's currently Mac-only (Windows support is on the roadmap), and speaker identification on multi-person calls is a step behind bot-based tools.
+Honest caveats: Mac-only today (Windows support is on the roadmap), and speaker identification on multi-person calls is a step behind the bot-based tools.
 That said, for 1-on-1s and small-group meetings where you want everything pushed to Notion, Pro at $9/mo is meaningfully cheaper than most cloud-based competitors.

-After all seven tools, the obvious next question is "so which one?"
-Here are the typical scenarios.
+After all seven, the obvious next question is "so which one?"
+Here are the most common situations.

 Notta (if bots are fine) or Qureco (if you want to skip the bot)

-Qureco (if you also want recordings / local-only flow) or Fireflies.ai (if you need deep database mapping for sales)
+Qureco (if you also want the recording / a local-first flow) or Fireflies.ai (if you need deep database mapping for a sales workflow)

 Completely free

-tl;dv (cloud, 10 meetings/month is enough) or Qureco free tier (recording only)
+tl;dv (cloud, 10 meetings/month is enough for many people) or Qureco free tier (recording only)

-Can't invite a bot / not the host
+Can't invite a bot / you're a guest in the meeting

 Qureco is the obvious pick